wheelsbot7/laughing-carnival/content/blog/arch-derivatives/index.md

 the source code, letting many different build systems be accessed from a single utility called `makepkg`.

+If you're familiar with open-source, you've probably heard of the practice of "compiling from source"[^6].
+There are claims that compiling software yourself gives you better performance or access to the source code gives you better security, but the main reason the practice endures is what makes Linux a developer's paradise.
+You can customize every little thing, get under the hood and modify whatever you want.
+You can also receive patches significantly quicker since you don't have to wait for a new release, but again, this is a feature for professional computer-touchers.
+If that's not you, compiling from source just means updates take about a minute longer and take a solid chunk out of your battery life.
+The point here is: there's no inherent advantage to the AUR's approach of compiling software on the user's end, it just lowers the requirements to distribute software.

 ## CachyOS

 ##  SteamOS